The complete classification of unital graph $C^*$-algebras: Geometric and strong: Preliminaries for statement of main theorem

 \subsection{Structure of graph \texorpdfstring{$C^*$}{C*}-algebras}

-For this paper, it is important for us to view the graph \cas as $X$-algebras over a topological space $X$ that --- in general --- is different from the primitive ideal space.
+For this paper, it is essential for us to view the graph \cas as $X$-algebras over a topological space $X$ that --- in general --- is different from the primitive ideal space.
 This is due to the fact that when there exist ideals that are not gauge invariant, then there are infinitely many ideals.
 The space we choose to work with corresponds to the distinguished ideals being exactly the gauge invariant ideals.
-In \citefirst we show a \ca{ic} characterization of the gauge invariant ideals and describe the space $X=\Prime_\gamma(C^*(E))$ in this subsection, such that the distinguished ideals under a canonical $X$-algebra action is exactly the gauge invariant ideals.
-For the benefit of the reader, we will recall the main definitions and results, but we refer the reader to \citefirst for a more detailed exposition.
+In \cite{MR3759003}, we show a \ca{ic} characterization of the gauge invariant ideals and we describe the space $X=\Prime_\gamma(C^*(E))$, such that the distinguished ideals under a canonical $X$-algebra action is exactly the gauge invariant ideals.